 The production pause created by COVID-19 that affected our valve, automation, measurement and instrumentation (VAMI) group of products has passed.
 The supply chain for these products was disrupted for four to six weeks, and countries that were heavily impacted, such as China and Italy, have been allowed to reopen and are working steadily back to full capacity.
 Unless there is a new spike in COVID-19 cases at their locations, our manufacturers do not expect further supply chain impacts as a result of the COVID-19 pandemic.

 We do not anticipate any significant changes to tariffs in 2020 to the U.S. valve and automation industry.
-The Section 301 List 3 tariffs imposed by the U.S. government and directly impacting Chinese suppliers remain in place.
-Always subject to change, the Chinese tariff is set at 30% for the foreseeable future.
+The Section 301 List 3 tariffs of 25% imposed by the U.S. government and directly impacting Chinese suppliers remain in place.
+Always subject to change, the total Chinese tariff is set at 30% for the foreseeable future.

 Demand for VAMI products has declined in-line with the North American and global decline in oil and gas activity and CAPEX reductions.